 While most components of a computer are electrical, the hard disk is one of the few mechanical parts.
 Thus, it will inevitably fail at some point.
 This type of failure occurs when components become faulty as a result of normal wear and tear.
-The drive will need to be repaired before any hard drive recovery can take place.
+The drive will need to be repaired before any hard drive data recovery can take place.

 Warning Signs Noise

 Strange noises such as grinding, clicking or screeching likely mean that mechanical failure is imminent.
-Similar to logical hard drive failure, computer crashes, frequent freezing and not being able to save or access your data can also be symptoms.
+Similar to logical hard drive failure, computer crashes, frequent freezing can also be symptoms.
+If you cannot access your data or your computer won’t boot, it might be a failing hard drive.

 Warning Signs Blue Screen

 Disappearing data, disk errors and a sluggish system are all signs of impending logical hard drive failure.
 Other symptoms can include computer crashes and the ominous “blue screen of death”.
 When you start to experience these symptoms, the best thing to do is back up your data if you have not done so already.
 If you cannot access your data, a hard disk data recovery service may be able to restore it.

 You can avoid most causes of hard disk failure with common sense and a little planning.
 Furthermore, recognising the warning signs of impending failure can help minimise the potential for concurrent catastrophic data loss.
 If you would like to know more about data recovery, follow this Wikipedia link.